Two dramatic works acquired in honor of the Gallery’s Centennial went on view in October 2013.

 Statue of Venus Obliterated by Infinity Nets (pictured at left) is by groundbreaking Japanese artist Yayoi Kusama, who was recently the subject of a major retrospective at the Whitney Museum in New York and the Tate Modern in London.
+It’s currently on view in the Forman Gallery.
 More about Kusama

 After Memling’s Portrait of a Man with a Letter (pictured at right) is by the young American artist Kehinde Wiley, a master of the contemporary portrait who was recently selected to receive a Cultural Leadership Award from the American Federation of Arts.
+It’s currently on loan to the Taft Museum in Cincinnati, which will open a show of Wiley’s work on July 11, 2014.
 More about Wiley

 Both artists address traditional issues of beauty and form as they confront contemporary concerns about gender, sexuality, class and race.
 And both pay tribute to the history of art while asserting their place within it.